 This necessitated considering other sectors that are significantly water-dependent, broadening the scope of the project.

 The Government of Uganda contracted OneWorld in 2008 to develop a response strategy to climate change R&V, with the overall goal to develop a stakeholder-led climate change strategy and action plan for the Department of Water Resources Management.

 The first phase saw a literature review and the conducting of a R&V assessment against which to develop a strategy for DWRM.
 OneWorld assessed the vulnerability of the different components of the water resources sector to on-going and projected climate changes.
 This was supported and validated through extensive stakeholder engagement to build appropriate response strategies.

-OneWorld managed the process to develop and agree the sectors climate response strategy with Government and other stakeholders as well as quantifying the related costs of priority adaptations.
+OneWorld managed the process to develop and agree to the sectors climate response strategy with Government and other stakeholders as well as quantifying the related costs of priority adaptations.
 OneWorld additionally built capacity in stakeholders through designing and hosting five workshops (for 250 officials) with DWRM and related departments, such as Agriculture and Energy.

-This work strengthened countrywide capacity to use available methodologies to understand the cascading implications of climate change in systems and sectors by applying “AIM” (Action Impacts Matrix) methodology and toolkits previously developed by OneWorld to build capacity of government officials.
+This work strengthened countrywide capacity to use available methodologies to understand the cascading implications of climate change in systems and sectors by applying “AIM” (Action Impacts Matrix) methodology and toolkits previously developed by OneWorld to build the capacity of government officials.

-The outcomes of OneWorld’s work included 2 adaptation projects available to the Ugandan Government to take to the Global Environment fund (GEF) and the Adaptation Fund, as well as a clearly defined, stakeholder-approved strategic response to climate change for the water and related sectors.
+The outcomes of OneWorld’s work included 2 adaptation projects available to the Ugandan Government to take to the Global Environment Fund (GEF) and the Adaptation Fund, as well as a clearly defined, stakeholder-approved strategic response to climate change for the water and related sectors.